izzetbiophysicist/VCF_context/README.md

 # VCF_context

-This tool is designed to fetch functional annotations, perform AlphaMissense predictions, and generate structures for variants in a VCF file.
+This tool is designed to fetch functional annotations along with AlphaMissense predictions, and generate structures for variants in a VCF file.

 ## Step 1: Annotate VCF with Annovar
 1.1.
 Use the `table_annovar.pl` script to annotate your VCF file.
 For example: